-The Psychology Department Selection Committee, which includes faculty members from the three department programs, will review applications and make decisions on funding.
+The Psychological and Brain Sciences Department Selection Committee, which includes faculty members from the three department programs, will review applications and make decisions on funding.
 Recipients must let the department know if they receive funding for the same activity from another source; the award may need to be reduced.

 The recipient must submit a report at the end of the funding period explaining how the funds were used and any activities or outcomes that the funds made possible.

 GW also offers many university-wide awards and initiatives to encourage undergraduates to engage with research.